X9Developers/DexAPI/README.md

         bool isOwnOrder = 7;
     }

-After we recieve the orders, we have to subscribe for new orders with:
+After we receive the orders, we have to subscribe for new orders with:

     rpc SubscribeOrders (SubscribeOrdersRequest) returns (stream OrderUpdate);